-Occasionally I encounter a novel that leaves me speechless.
 Uzodinma Iweala’s Speak No Evil left me not only speechless but breathless, too.
+It’s not often I encounter such a novel.
 Speak No Evil features two privileged teenagers.
 Seniors at a private high school in Washington, D.C., boasting good grades and running as individual stars on the boys’ and girls’ track teams, the two best friends are coming of age at a time of impending crises in their lives.
 Speak No Evil centers on their struggles to grow into adulthood and to find their places in the world.

 Niru, whose Nigerian father is a corporate CEO and whose Nigerian mother is a physician, has already been accepted at Harvard.
 His future seems secure.
 He will graduate from Harvard, then from medical school, and will be successful throughout his life.
 But Niru is haunted by a secret, the fact that he senses he is gay.
 In his conservative upbringing and sheltered home environment, homosexuality is strictly taboo.
 So Niru is tormented by his increasing desires and his unrequited dreams.

 Fortunately, he has a best friend, Meredith, whose father is an attorney in the Justice Department and whose mother is a successful socialite who knows all the right people.
 Meredith loves Niru, hoping at first that he might return her heterosexual affections.
 Speak No Evil begins as a snowstorm traps the unchaperoned two teenagers in Meredith’s house.
 She puts the moves on Niru; he cannot respond.
 Although she is somewhat embarrassed by her naivete, Meredith instantly sympathizes with Niru’s plight, now serving as a sounding board for his angst, his conflicting feelings, and his Nigerian guilt.